milesdaudistel/notes/notes.md

 `>` Surround something in these to make a block like above.

+	indent things to make them a regular codeblock

 `Backtick` Use this to put things in a box.
-Technically this is a code block.
+Technically this is an inline code block.
 ***
 #Code Structures
 `Interface` This is a really overloaded term.
 It doesn't have an exact definition, but is a bunch of concepts in different languages that are nearly identical.